310mc/https-310mc.github.io-tl/source/_posts/supervillain/dark_star.md

 {% endbubble %}

 {% bubble Chiaki frown %}
-No, we’ve all made our decision yesterday.
+No, we made our decision yesterday.
 We said that we’d leave it all to him based on the fact that he’s been extremely reliable these days.

-And that we’ll do our best with our regular duties in Ryuseitai, while Sengoku is investigating what’s happening over on the other side.
+And also, that we’ll do our best with our regular duties in Ryuseitai while Sengoku is investigating what’s happening over on the other side.

 I’m concerned about what’s happening with Nagumo, but we can’t afford to take a loss in our work.
 That would only worry the fans and the involved staff even more.
 {% endbubble %}